Open Filter Visualization Tool

 by right-clicking the x-axis label and selecting

-To save the displayed parameters as the default values to use when FDATool or FVTool is opened, click Save as default.
+To save the displayed parameters as the default values to use when Filter Designer or FVTool is opened, click Save as default.

 To restore the default values, click Restore original defaults.

 Data tips display information about a particular point in the plot.
-See Display Data Values Interactively in the MATLAB documentation for information on data tips.
+See Display Data Values Interactively (MATLAB) for information on data tips.

 If you have the DSP System Toolbox software, FVTool displays a specification mask along with your designed filter on a magnitude plot.